Looking for the best affordable camera for landscape photography?!

 As mentioned before, there are many cameras which can be a suitable option.
 Mirrorless cameras are lighter and smaller than DSTR ones, so the tip here is to find the right camera for your needs.

-Although DSLR cameras may have more benefits than mirrorless cameras regarding landscape photography, those benefits may not be that significant at the point of influencing the overall quality of your pictures and, they may not be as important for you as to have a lighter mirrorless camera, easier to carry around.
+Although DSLR cameras may have more benefits than mirrorless cameras regarding landscape photography, those benefits may not be that significant at the point of influencing the overall quality of your pictures and, they may not be as important for you as having a lighter mirrorless camera, easier to carry around.

 So, it is ultimately up to you, but the Canon EOS M50 Mirrorless Vlogging Camera considered the best mirrorless camera under $1000, could be a great option.

 As you can see from the information above there are many different choices of affordable cameras for landscape photography, so the best thing to do is to see what your needs are and compare the different options available in order to find the right one for you.

 I hope you enjoyed reading this article and if you have any questions at all before purchasing your first camera, please feel free to leave a comment below and I’ll be happy to help.